RESEARCH STARTER

 Several additional motorcycle sports have derived from Motocross, including Supercross, Freestyle Motocross (FMX), SuperMoto, and ATV (All-Terrain Vehicle) Quad Motocross.

 Supercross.
-Dubbed by some the American-style motocross, Supercross debuted in the 1970s.
-Developed to take this form of the sport to broader live audiences and international TV, Supercross has evolved into one of the most popular motorcycle events in the world.
-The professional cycling race is held in large indoor stadiums on artificially made dirt tracks.
+Supercross debuted in the 1970s and is often called the American-style version of motocross.
+It was developed to bring the sport to broader live audiences and international TV, and it has evolved into one of the most popular motorcycle events in the world.
+The professional motorcycle races are held in large indoor stadiums on artificially made dirt tracks.
 Featuring high-performance off-road motorcycles, the course includes steep jumps and obstacles, and the track has tighter turns and shorter straights than typical motocross tracks.
 Every weekend during the Supercross season, the race goes to a different US city with approximately seventeen races on schedule.

 Freestyle Motocross (FMX).
 A form of Supercross introduced in 1999, FMX involves acrobatic stunts performed while jumping motocross bikes.
 Scored by a panel of judges, riders are evaluated for style, trick level difficulty, use of the course, and crowd reaction.